Sawmonabo/HousePricePrediction/README.md

-## Validation of Models
+## Validation of Best Model

-Given a validation set we were able to re-estimate and fit our models on the original data set and obtain predictions for the validation set.
+Given a validation set we were able to re-estimate and fit the best model on the original data set and obtain predictions for the validation set.

 ||**Linear - OLS Regression**|**Lasso Regression**|**Ridge Regression**|**XGBoost**|
 | :-: | :-: | :-: | :-: | :-: |